msalmonse/csv2/Testing.md

 This option lists the names of all the shapes as plain text.

 - `--show`<br/>
 Generate an SVG with just the named shape.
-The width and height are siz time the stroke-width (`--stroke`).
+The width and height are six time the stroke-width (`--stroke`).